 Mr. Wagner is designated by his colleagues as a pre-eminent lawyer in his practice areas and listed in the Bar Register of Pre-Eminent Lawyers.

 Mr. Wagner has appeared, by invitation, in the State or Federal Courts of Kentucky, Washington, Washington D.C., Delaware, Illinois, Florida, Maryland, and New York.
 In addition, Mr. Wagner analyzes insurance coverage and commercial lease (real and transportation assets) obligations for select clients.

 Locally, Mr. Wagner serves as a Judge Pro Tem in the Major Jury Program for the Pennsylvania Court of Common Pleas in Philadelphia County.

 Mr. Wagner is admitted to all State and Federal Courts in Pennsylvania and New Jersey, including the United States Court of Appeals for the Third Circuit.

 Mr. Wagner is a member of the National Retail and Restaurant Defense Association ("NRRDA") and the DRI Trucking and Fire Casualty Specialty Litigation Group ("SLG").

-In additon to regular trial success, Mr. Wagner counsels clients on risk and litigation managment and regularly presents updates to Firm clients and friends in the transportation, product liability, fire casualty and risk fields.
+In addition to regular trial success, Mr. Wagner counsels clients on risk and litigation management and regularly presents updates to Firm clients and friends in the transportation, product liability, fire casualty, and risk fields.